ZContent/icalendar/README.md

 ## Known Limitations

-- Since the library utilizes objects to read and write iCalendar data, the size of the iCalendar data is limited to the amount of memory on the machine.
+- Since the library utilizes objects to read and write iCalendar data, the size of the iCalendar data is limited to the amount of available memory on the machine.
 The ZCiCal() object supports reading a range of events to minimize memory space.
 - The library ignores timezone info when importing files, instead utilizing PHP's timezone